diegoperezm/react-twitch-status-users/README.md

 # React Twitch Status Users

+ A simple project that consumes JSON (data) objects.
+I used `react-router-dom` for navigation, `hooks` for state management  and side effects.
+The project only uses `functions` (not classes).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About the Free Code Camp Twitch API Pass-through